 WHO WE HIRE:

 Success in the role is not only determined by credentials.
-Although a solid learned competency in high standards of care is essential, we place equal value on the capacity of our staff to be consistent and intentional around advocating for, and actively demonstrating what it means to support someone, with a disability, in their own neighborhood and community.
+Although a solid learned competency in high standards of care is essential, (some people you support will need assistance with personal care, tolieting and eating) we place equal value on the capacity of our staff to be consistent and intentional around advocating for, and actively demonstrating what it means to support someone with a disability, in their own neighborhood and community.

 WHAT TO EXPECT:

 - The rhythm of each location is set by the people we support